Most nonprofits that we speak with are 1) looking to improve their websites and 2) aware that something isn’t quite right.

 Your nonprofit website is like a little digital castle that you’ve built up year after year.
 (Or maybe decade after decade if you’ve been operating long enough.)
 Every time a new team member comes on board, every time management decides to move in a new direction, every time a program is re-evaluated and re-defined, every time a new grant comes through… What do you do?

 You add a brick to the castle.

-Maybe the brick is a blog post, maybe it’s a redesigned home page, maybe it’s a new drop-down menu item in the nav bar, maybe it’s a pop-up form or a newsletter sign-up call-to-action.
+Maybe the brick is a blog post, maybe it’s a redesigned home page, maybe it’s a new drop-down menu item in your website nav bar, maybe it’s a pop-up form or a call to action to join your nonprofit’s email newsletter.

 There’s solid stuff in there, but it’s hard to find with all the bricks in the way.

 Your nonprofit website is probably lacking in strategy if you can say yes to these statements: